metasfresh/metasfresh/misc/services/camel/de-metas-camel-externalsystems/de-metas-camel-shopware6/README.md

 * `JsonExternalSystemRequest.parameters.ClientSecret`
 * `JsonExternalSystemRequest.parameters.BasePath`
 * `JsonExternalSystemRequest.parameters.JSONPathConstantBPartnerLocationID`
-  * when importing Shopware documents that contains an `address`, the system will look under the `address` object at the given JSON path to identify the value for the Shopware's address identifier as `shopwareLocationIdentifier`
+  * when importing Shopware documents that contain an `address`, the system will look under the `address` object at the given JSON path to identify the value for the Shopware's address identifier as `shopwareLocationIdentifier`
   * currently, there are two documents pulled from shopware that contain `addresses`:
     * `orders`
       * `shippingAddress` - pulled from `api/order/{{Order.id}}/deliveries`